The DofE online services Privacy Statement

-The Duke of Edinburgh's Award appreciates the importance of keeping personal information private and protected for its participants, Leaders and supporters.
+The Duke of Edinburgh's Award (the DofE) appreciates the importance of keeping personal information private and protected for its participants, Leaders and supporters.

-You can be assured that we will do our very best to ensure that our websites are secure so that your confidentiality is maintained.
-As you would expect we adhere to the provisions of the Data Protection Act 1998, which gives you control over the information stored about you and how we contact you in the future for promotional offers from our partners or eDofE email message alerts.
+You can be assured that we do our best to ensure that our websites are secure so that your confidentiality is maintained.
+As you would expect we adhere to the provisions of the Data Protection Act 1998, which gives you control over the information stored about you and how we contact you in the future for promotional offers from our partners.

-This statement explains how we achieve these goals and gives details of our privacy practices, including what information we collect about people using eDofE, our website and other online services, how the information will be used or disclosed, and rights with respect to our collection and use of personal data.
+This statement explains how we achieve these goals and gives details of our privacy practices, including what information we collect about people using our website, eDofE (including mobile versions of the site) and other online services, how the information will be used or disclosed, and rights with respect to our collection and use of personal data.

 By using our online services you are accepting the practices described in this Privacy Statement.